 By moving sweat away from your skin, then, jersey fabrics help maintain a constant temperature.

-Synthetic jersey fabrics deal with the pong problem by coating the fibres so that bacteria can't take hold.
-Repeated washing gradually removes this coating, so jerseys tend to get smellier more quickly as they get older.
+Synthetic cycling jerseys fabrics deal with the pong problem by coating the fibres so that bacteria can't take hold.
+Repeated washing gradually removes this coating, so synthetic cycling jerseys tend to get smellier more quickly as they get older.
+Eventually their ability to resist getting whiffy will be so poor that your loved ones won't want you in the house straight after a ride.
+That's a clue you need to buy a new cycling jersey.

 The classic trio of rear pockets